-Vegan brunch can be challenging without eggs.
-This dish is reminiscent of Eggs benedict with the fritters serving as a muffin base and a cheesy cashew sauce on top.
-It’s the perfect start to your weekend and full of inflammation fighting foods with the nuts, seeds, avocado and turmeric.
+Brunch can be a challenge without eggs.
+This dish, reminiscent of Eggs benedict with the fritters as a muffin base and a cheesy cashew sauce on top, is the perfect start to your weekend and full of inflammation fighting foods with the nuts, seeds, avocado and turmeric.

-275g frozen organic sweetcorn, defrosted (or canned, drained and rinsed)
+- 415 g frozen organic sweetcorn defrosted (or canned, drained and rinsed)

 - Preheat the oven to 180ºC.